Centril/rfcs/text/0000-uniform-generic-bounds.md

 means is given by [RFC 2000].
 These variables `Ci` do not have to be placed together contiguously and may be mixed in any order with type variables, described in the previous section, `T0...Tn`.
-However, just like type variables, `Ci` must come before any region variables.
+However, just like type variables, `Ci` must come before any lifetime variable.

 Most of the logic with respect to type variables applies to const-variables as well.
 The notable difference here is that there is no way to bound a value